 - The Irish Congress of Trade Unions (ICTU) is the all-Ireland equivalent of the TUC, covering both Northern Ireland and the Republic.
 The CSP is affiliated to the Northern Ireland section.

 - The Scottish Trades Union Congress (STUC) is the voice of trade unions in Scotland.
 The STUC is independent from the TUC, although the two work closely together.

 - The Wales TUC acts as the voice of trade unions in Wales.

-- The World Confederation for Physical Therapy (WCPT) was founded in 1951 - the CSP is a founder member - and is the sole global organisation for physical therapy.
-WCPT encourages high standards of physical therapy research, education and practice, and supports the international exchange of information.
+- World Physiotherapy was founded in 1951 - the CSP is a founder member - and is the sole global organisation for physical therapy.
+World Physiotherapy encourages high standards of physical therapy research, education and practice, and supports the international exchange of information.

 - The Trade Union Disability Alliance (TUDA) is a campaigning organisation of disabled trade union members.
 The CSP is a member of TUDA and has used their publications to produce briefings on employment rights for members.

 - Unite Against Facism is a national campaign with the aim of alerting British society to the rising threat of the extreme right.
 The CSP supports UAF and our affiliation sends a strong message that the society will not tolerate the sentiments of the extreme right.